vagrant-libvirt/vagrant-libvirt/README.md

 `forwarded_port` directive you specify in your Vagrantfile, vagrant-libvirt will maintain an active ssh process for the lifetime of the VM.

+vagrant-libvirt supports an additional `forwarded_port` option `gateway_ports` which defaults to `false`, but can be set to `true` if you want the forwarded port to be accessible from outside the Vagrant host.
+In this case you should also set the `host_ip` option to `'*'` since it defaults to `'localhost'`.

 ## Synced Folders

 vagrant-libvirt supports bidirectional synced folders via nfs or 9p and